gschamika/PMS/README.md

 - Microsoft SQL Server

 ### 🚀 Installation Steps
-1. Download the `HealthGuardSetup.exe` file.
+1. Download the `HealthGuard.msi` file.
 2. Run the installer and follow the on-screen instructions.
 3. Ensure the SQL Server is properly configured with the provided DB scripts.
 4. Launch the application and log in as Admin or Pharmacist.